LoopKit/loopdocs/docs/faqs/FAQs.md

 ## What is Loop?

-Click on the image below to watch an short [Introduction to Loop video](https://youtu.be/qw_u1lqboCs).
+Click on the image below to watch a short [Introduction to Loop video](https://youtu.be/qw_u1lqboCs).

 <a href="https://youtu.be/qw_u1lqboCs" target="_blank"><img src="../img/intro-to-loop.png"  title="Introduction to Loop video" /></a>

 ## What do I need to Loop?

 Loop has both hardware and software requirements.
 In general, to use Loop you need to have seven components.

 - Compatible insulin pump: [Medtronic](https://loopkit.github.io/loopdocs/setup/requirements/mdt-pump/) or [Omnipod](https://loopkit.github.io/loopdocs/setup/requirements/omnipod-pump/)
 - [Compatible CGM](https://loopkit.github.io/loopdocs/setup/requirements/cgm/)